erlerobot/erle_gitbook_cplusplus/pointers/references.md

 -	 When writing the value that you want to make a reference to, you do not put an & before it to take its address, whereas you do need to do this for pointers.

+We will talk about this topic later, in classes chapter.